rande/gitlab-ci-helper/commands.md

       -server             The hipchat server, default to env var HIPCHAT_SERVER, then https://api.hipchat.com -verbose            Add verbose information to the output

+### jenkins:start

+    Usage: gitlab-ci-helper jenkins:start [options]

+      Download an artifacts and extract it if the 'path' option is provided

+    Options:

+      -job=XX               The Jenkins job to start
+      -job-token=XX         The job token to use to call the API (default: JENKINS_JOB_TOKEN) -parameter=name:value Add a parameter to the job -verbose              Add verbose information to the output

+    Credentials are retrieved from environment:

+      JENKINS_HOST      The jenkins host
+      JENKINS_USER      The username to login with
+      JENKINS_API_TOKEN The API Token associated with this user

 ### project:builds

     Usage: gitlab-ci-helper project:builds:list [options] project